SublimeCodeIntel/SublimeCodeIntel.github.io/_docs/index.md

 ## What is {{ site.name }}?

-*Code intelligence plugin ported from Open Komodo Editor to Sublime Text.*
+*A full-featured code intelligence and smart autocomplete engine for Sublime Text.*

-Supports all the languages Komodo Editor supports for Code Intelligence (CIX, CodeIntel2):
+Code intelligence was ported from Open Komodo Editor to Sublime Text and supports all the languages Komodo Editor supports for Code Intelligence (CIX, CodeIntel2):

 *JavaScript, ES6, Mason, XBL, XUL, RHTML, SCSS, Python, HTML, Ruby, Python, XML,